 Some of the higher primary dunes now have vertical escarpments as high as 12 to 15 feet.
-To the east of the plantation, along the central stable beaches of St. George Island between DEP reference monuments R73 and R99 where low profile foredunes existed, the vegetation line retreated as much as 100 feet and greater, and the low foredunes were completely leveled.
-Between East Gorrie Drive and East Gulf Beach Drive, generally between DEP reference monuments R87 and R99, an intermittent inland lake existed after the storm due to both the storm surge and the rain fall.
+To the east of the St. George Island Plantation, along the central stable beaches of St. George Island between R73 and R99 where low profile foredunes existed, the vegetation line retreated as much as 100 feet and greater, and the low foredunes were completely leveled.
+Between East Gorrie Drive and East Gulf Beach Drive, generally between R87 and R99, an intermittent inland lake existed after the storm due to both the storm surge and the rainfall (Figure 85).
 These interdunal depressions typically flood during major rain events.
 Between R99 and R104, behind a higher dune field than to the west, substantial flooding existed along East Gulf Beach Drive.
 Major dune erosion (Condition IV) was sustained along this area of residential development.